 It can also be a great weight off your shoulders - at last you’ve started to do something positive about your situation.

-Before the first visit, you will have downloaded, completed and returned the questionnaire below.
-This contains basic personal and contact details and means that time can be spent during the first visit getting to know each other rather than filling in paperwork.
+Before the first meeting, you will have downloaded and returned the questionnaire below.
+This contains basic personal and contact details and means that time can be spent during the first meeting getting to know each other rather than filling in paperwork.

 Please be assured that all information is kept in the strictest confidence and notes are kept under lock and key.
 A strict professional code of conduct means that no information can be given to partners, family members or employers without written permission from yourself.

 Go on, call Neil Palmer now on 07766 767414

 • Please download the Personal Questionnaire